 - We do not sell loaded foams at The Foam Shop

-- Our foams are never compromised or compressed for storage or shipping.
+- Our Cloud Series memory foams have never compromised or compressed for storage.